-DLD provides outstanding services to all its customers whilst developing the necessary legislation to propel the real estate sector in Dubai, organizing and promoting real estate investment, and spreading industry knowledge.
-DLD seeks regional and worldwide innovation in real estate with the aid of its active organizations that include: Real Estate Regulatory Agency, the regulatory arm, Real Estate Investment Management & Promotion Center, the investment arm, Dubai Real Estate Institute, the educational arm, and Rental Dispute Center, the judicial arm.
+DLD provides outstanding services to all its customers and develops the necessary legislation to propel the real estate sector in Dubai by organising and promoting real estate investment, and spreading industry knowledge.
+DLD seeks regional and worldwide innovation in real estate with the aid of its active sectors that include Real Estate Registration and Services, Real Estate Promotion and Investment Management, and Corporate Support, as well as with the aid of its active organisations that include the Real Estate Regulatory Agency, the Dubai Real Estate Institute, and the Rental Dispute Centre.

-His Highness Sheikh Rashid bin Saeed Al Maktoum; a veteran and a man known for his expertise and his insightful policy, issued the Land and Property Department establishment papers in January 23, 1960, which turned out to be the founder of the most important real estate sector in the Middle East and in the world.
+HH Sheikh Rashid bin Saeed Al Maktoum, a veteran and a man known for his expertise and insightful policy, issued the Land and Property Department establishment papers on 23rd January, 1960, founding the most important real estate sector in the Middle East and the world.

-Dubai Land Department falls under the Executive Council of Dubai's umbrella, headed by His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, and that endeavors to provide a range of real estate-related services, the most prominent of which are documenting property sale and purchase, issuing real estate ownership, organizing and promoting investment as well as spreading knowledge and culture pertaining to a well-trained and qualified national cadre in the real estate sector.
-The department strives to provide the best services to its clients and to facilitate customer's transactions, a culture inspired by the competitive and productive vision set by the Emirates 2021 plan.
+DLD falls under the Executive Council of Dubai's umbrella, headed by HH Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council of Dubai, and strives to provide a range of real-estate-related services.
+The most prominent of these services are documenting of property sales and purchases, issuing real estate ownership, organising and promoting investments, and spreading knowledge and culture pertaining to a well-trained and qualified national cadre in the real estate sector.
+The department strives to provide the best services to its clients and to facilitate customers' transactions, a culture inspired by the competitive and productive vision set by the Emirates 2021 plan.

-In 2013, His Highness Sheikh Mohammed bin Rashid Al Maktoum issued Law No. (7) 2013 defining the Dubai Land Department's objectives as the government entity responsible for the registration, organization and promotion of real-estate investments in Dubai.
-The Law aims to provide an attractive environment for investment by implementing international standards, in order to enhance the development and growth of this vital sector given its prominent position to the local economy.
+In 2013, HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, issued Law No. (7) 2013 defining the Dubai Land Department's objectives as the government entity responsible for the registration, organisation, and promotion of real estate investments in Dubai.
+The Law aims to provide an attractive environment for investments by implementing international standards to enhance the development and growth of this vital sector given its prominent position to the local economy.

-Dubai Land Department seeks to achieve the objectives of the Dubai Government's strategy in the real-estate sector, improve land registration procedures according to the latest international systems and practices in the real-estate sector, aligned with a framework of strategic objectives to plan and develop an integrated strategy to enhance real-estate industry in Dubai.
-The strategy will also help to improve the sector's control and monitoring competency, oversee and develop its leasing regulations, and encourage investments by establishing appropriate environments to promote the role of real-estate in Dubai's comprehensive development plan.
+DLD seeks to achieve the objectives of Dubai Government's strategy in the real estate sector, and improve land registration procedures according to latest international systems and practices in the real estate sector.
+This is aligned with a framework of strategic objectives to plan and develop an integrated strategy to enhance the real estate industry in Dubai.
+The strategy will also help improve the sector's control and monitoring competency, oversee and develop its leasing regulations, and encourage investments by establishing appropriate environments to promote the role of real estate in Dubai's comprehensive development plan.

 Vision & Mission:

-Dubai Land Department seeks to transform Dubai into the number one real estate destination in the world in terms of innovation, trust and happiness.
+DLD seeks to transform Dubai into the number one real estate destination in the world in terms of innovation, trust, and happiness.
 Pursuant to this ambitious vision, DLD is providing an innovative and sustainable real estate environment that has turned Dubai into the happiest city through its smart services, which would provide open access to investors anytime, anywhere.
-DLD also employs all financial, human and professional resources to reach its strategic objectives.
-The department has made major tangible achievements to the real estate sector thanks to the development, promulgation and implementation of clear, transparent and integrated real estate laws that help to protect the rights of real estate investors, as well as those of all related parties.
+DLD also employs all financial, human, and professional resources to reach its strategic objectives.
+The department has made major tangible achievements to the real estate sector thanks to the development, promulgation, and implementation of clear, transparent, and integrated real estate laws that help protect the rights of real estate investors and those of all related parties.